Where to Stay in Rome: A Complete Guide (for First Timers)

 Here are a few places to stay near Piazza Navona that stand out to us that would make a great home base for your (first) trip to Rome.

-We were looking for an apartment in the Centro Storico for a part of our latest trip to Rome, and we could not have been happier with the location, amenities, and basically everything else about the Grotta Pinta Apartments.
+Rome as You Feel Grotta Pinta (Serviced Apartments – $$): We used this place as a home base for part of a trip to Rome, and we could not have been happier with the location, amenities, and basically everything else about these apartments.

 The apartments are tucked away in an old building with a slow elevator (classic) on a quiet street within walking distance of the entire Centro Storico, but Piazza Navona and Campo de’ Fiori in particular are literally a few blocks away.